 Step 2: Create the Multisite.

-To create a multisite network, follow the steps described in our Multisite how to setup tutorial.
+To create a multisite network, follow the steps described in our tutorial on how to set up a Multisite.

 Now, let’s take a closer look at the WordPress multisite.
 Within the multisite network, you have the super admin role.
 A Super Admin manages the network.
 He or she can create new sites, assign users to sites and decide which plugins and themes should be used on which site in the network.
 The comparison: as admin of a site within the network, you can only decide about what to do on your assigned website.

 This is what the dashboard of the Super Admin looks like:

 As you can see in the left column, the Super Admin can edit five tabs: the sites tab, the users tab, the themes tab, the plugins tab, and the settings tab.
 The Super Admin can assign users for each individual site, enable themes and setup settings.
 In the tab sites (see picture below), you can add new sites.

 Step 3: Install WooCommerce.

 Once you installed MultilingualPress, take a look at the overall documentation and the global settings you can set up to get an overview of what you can do with MultilingualPress 3.

 Now you need to link the sites of your multisite network with each other.
 Take a look at the developer agency’s documentation to get a detailed instruction: How to link the sites of a multisite network with each other.